LEGAL NOTICE & WEBSITE CHARTER

 4. Liability

-The website publisher shall not be liable for any breach by a user of this Website Charter or for any consequences or harm of any kind that may result for any person, whether a third party or another user.
+The website publisher shall not be liable for any breach by a user of this Website Charter or for any consequences or damages of any kind that may result for any person, whether a third party or another user.

 Similarly, the website publisher shall not be liable for the misuse of information circulating on the Internet or entered on the website, the presence of viruses, malicious codes or any other harmful technologies or other logical infections on the website, or any consequences or harm resulting therefrom.